jonasseglare/geex/README.md

  * Make sure that geex.common/check works (I think it does).
  * String concatenation
  * Save Java to disk instead of directly loading it in Janino...
+ * nth to access chars only works with integer seeds.

 ## License